Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Come, my dearest, rest in the chambers of My Father; and concerning that which thou hast asked, it is given to thee.

 St. Barbara is depicted in art holding a small tower or standing near a tower or near a canon, and holding a chalice and/or the palm of martyrdom.
-She is the patroness of artillerymen, fireworks manufacturers, firemen, stone masons, against sudden death, against fires, and against storms (especially lightning storms).
+She is the patroness of artillerymen, fireworks manufacturers, firemen, stone masons, miners, against sudden death, against fires, and against storms (especially lightning storms).
 She is usually depicted in art standing next to or holding the tower in which she was imprisoned, with a chalice, the palm of martyrdom, a feather, and/or a cannon.

 Customs